Introducing a New Baby to the Family Dynamic

 Transitions are a part of a family’s evolution—and weathering them usually isn’t easy.
 Bringing a new baby into the fold is arguably one of the most complex shifts.
 And this may ring particularly true for the older sibling, the one who up to this point has only known the privileges—undivided attention, ample alone time, running the playroom like their own little fiefdom—of only childhood.
 The change can feel seismic.
 It is.
 And not just for the kid.
 Throw in the emotional, physical, and mental toll of becoming parents to a newborn (again), and the grown-ups may feel as if life will never stabilize again.
 (It will.)

-“Normalize this transitional moment,” says Nicole Makowka, the director of parenting education and lead educator at LOOM.
+“Normalize this transitional moment,” says Nicole Makowka, head of education at LOOM.
 “By being open to the wholeness of the experience for your child, you are reinforcing the expression of feelings while also signaling that the feeling isn’t wrong and doesn’t need to be changed.”
 Ideally, it’s a whole-family affair, with parents and caretakers acknowledging the change, taking ownership of the change, and continuing to make room for other changes.
 Makowka offers her insight on navigating these transitions with some semblance of grace and the big-sibling-to-be’s best interest in mind.

 A Q&A with Nicole Makowka